prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Disable Fire and enable Glide
 - Caffeine by eon
   - General
-    - Show status indicator in top panel: Off
     - Remember state: On
+  - Display
+    - Show status indicator in top panel: Never
     - Notifications: Off
 - Color Picker by grroot (only enable when needed)
 - Compiz alike magic lamp effect by hermes83(only if computer will not lag)